inf581-pvz-anonymous/pvz_rl/README.md

 ## Installation/Setup

-The game engine we developped and the Open AI gym environment are both encapsulated in python libraries.
+The game engine we developed and the Open AI gym environment are both encapsulated in python libraries.
-The easier way to run our code is to use the command prompt (at least in windows or linux).
+The easiest way to run our code is to use the command prompt (at least in windows or linux).

 ```
 git clone https://github.com/inf581-pvz-anonymous/pvz_rl.git